mastojadin/mad_duck_code_task/README.md

 -- users have to be created via seed; care about the salt ;)

 -- check out cron_job folder for cron options
--- When testing mails remmemver to check spam folder
+-- When testing mails remmember to check spam folder

+-- timezones are integers +/- hours of timezones from gmt